 With the acquisition of WTI, an earnout payment of up to \$70.0 million of cash and common stock may be earned upon meeting certain performance metrics.
 Upon the achievement of \$20.0 million, \$22.5 million, and \$25.0 million of EBTIDA, \$35.0 million, \$17.5 million, and \$17.5 million are earned, respectively.
 Of the total amount, \$50.0 million can be earned by the sellers and the remaining \$20.0 million would be allocated to employees of the Company at the time the earnout is earned.
 Payment to both sellers and employees is contingent on continued employment and, therefore, these earnout payments are recorded as compensation and benefits expense on the Consolidated Statements of Operations.
 Payments will be made in cash, with the option to pay up to 50.0% in units of P10 Intermediate, no later than 90 days following the last day of the calendar quarter in which a milestone payment is achieved.
-Total payments will not exceed \$70.0 million and any amounts paid will be paid by October 2027, at which point the earnout expires.
+Total payments will not exceed \$70.0 million and any amounts paid will be paid by October 2027, at which point the earnout has the potential to extend an additional two years.
 The Company will evaluate whether each earn-out hurdle is probable of occurring and recognize an expense over the period the hurdle is expected to be achieved.
-As of March 31, 2024, the Company has determined that only the first two EBITDA hurdles are probable of being achieved.
-For the three months ended March 31, 2024 and March 31, 2023, \$3.0 million and \$5.9 million of expense was recognized, respectively, which is included in compensation and benefits in the Consolidated Statements of Operations.
-As of March 31, 2023, the balance was \$29.2 million and \$26.2 million, respectively, which is included in accrued compensation and benefits in the Consolidated Balance Sheets.
+As of June 30, 2024, the Company has determined that only the first two EBITDA hurdles are probable of being achieved.
+For the three and six months ended June 30, 2024, \$3.1 million and \$6.1 million of expense, respectively, was recognized and for the three and six months ended June 30, 2023, \$5.9 million and \$11.8 million was recognized, respectively, which is included in compensation and benefits in the Consolidated Statements of Operations.
+As of June 30, 2024 and December 31, 2023, the balance was \$32.3 million and \$26.2 million, respectively, which is included in accrued compensation and benefits in the Consolidated Balance Sheets.
 No payments have been made on the earnout.